daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Force Bash (1 Might point):** This is a pummeling melee attack you make with your Force Field Shield.
 Your attack inflicts 1 less point of damage than normal but dazes your target for one round, during which time all tasks it performs are hindered.
 Enabler.

 **Force Blast:** You figure out how to project blasts of pure force from the gauntlets of the power armor from your Powered Armor ability.
 This allows you to fire a blast of force that inflicts 5 points of damage with a range of 200 feet
-60 m).
+(60 m).
 Action.

 **Force Field (3 Intellect points):** You create an invisible energy barrier around a creature or object you choose within short range.
 The force field moves with the creature or object and lasts for ten minutes.
-The target has +1 to Armor until the effect ends.
+If the target is a creature, they gain +1 to Armor; if the target is an object, attacks against it are hindered.
 Action.

 **Force Field Barrier (3+ Intellect points):** You create an opaque, stationary barrier of solid energy (a force field) within immediate range.
 The barrier is 10 feet by 10 feet (3 m by 3 m) and of negligible thickness.
 It is a level 2 barrier and lasts for ten minutes.
 It can be placed anywhere it fits, whether against a solid object (including the ground) or floating in the air.
 Each level of Effort you apply strengthens the barrier by one level.
 For example, applying two levels of Effort creates a level 4 barrier.
 Action.